 back in 2000.
 Brian is, of course, my first name.
 89, refers to the year of my original Toyota truck.
 And 4x4

 is self explanatory.
-The truck has been retired and is now replaced with a 1995 Toyota Land Cruiser, so
+The truck has been retired and was later replaced with a 1995 Toyota Land Cruiser, so

 ironically, the name doesn't even apply anymore.